coldino/ASB-export-server/README.md

 # ASB Export Server

-Forwards Ark dino exports from consoles to ASB on the desktop
+Forwards ARK dino exports from consoles to ASB on the desktop

 ## Overview